-How to set up a sole proprietorship in Switzerland: the complete checklist
+How to set up a Sole Prop in Switzerland: the complete checklist

 Among the most popular legal forms in Switzerland, the sole proprietorship does not go unnoticed!
 It is the most common, and it continues to attract more and more entrepreneurs every year.
 If you want to set up your own business and are interested in this legal status, here's a short guide to help you understand its benefits and drawbacks, and make your choice in any case.

 Why set up a sole proprietorship?

 This legal form is advisable when only one natural person carries out commercial activity.
 Since it is simple to set up a sole proprietorship, which does not require any initial investment, this status is popular, to say the least.

 The liberal professions, craftsmen, consultants, architects, doctors, lawyers, or traders often use this type of status, since they often carry out their activity alone.